Unified threat management (UTM) F.A.Q.

 1. Flow inspection

 Much like how a firewall works, samples of data being sent into the network are analysed with matching algorithms to determine if they’re malicious.
 If they are they are prevented from entering the network.
 This method is faster.

 Incoming data is assembled in a virtual environment that determines if it’s safe.
 If a threat is found, the proxy removes it then sends a clean copy of the data through.
 This method is slower but more accurate.

-What kind of companies use a UTM system?
+What kind of companies use a Unified Threat Management system?

 UTM is a flexible service meaning it can be either run on its own hardware, run on an existing server on the network, or even run on the cloud.
 If it’s run on hardware (which it typically is), then it’s usually placed between the internet and the company LAN.
 This means all external connections go through it, i.e. connections to the Internet and perhaps to a wireless network.

-When is the best time to switch to a UTM system?
+When is the best time to switch to a Unified Threat Management system?

 Most businesses should be switching to a UTM device now if they don’t have one.
 All network attacks are best stopped at the gate before they enter the network.
 It’s the same as a checkpoint into a secure area – much easier to manage prior to entry.
 Sure, you may double-up on some security systems but that’s typically a good thing.
 You shouldn’t really be looking at choosing between a UTM or non-UTM firewall solution.
 The only option and best-practice is to have a UTM firewall device, without a doubt.